danmayer/blog2ebook/README.md

   * foreman start which deals with starting redis etc `redis-server`
   * Add ability to link to a feed directly with a URL param so it is pre filled
   * bookmarklet
+  * Add example formatted blogs such as my dev blog as a single example page

 ## Contributing